 I have additionally…

-• Pushed for more community input and calrity in street sweeping scheduling in the Summer of 2023
+• Pushed for more community input and clarity in street sweeping scheduling and snow plowing priorities

-• Testified in a state legislative committee in favor of local control of rent stabilization and supported just cause eviction legislation
+• Testified in a state legislative committees in favor of local control of rent stabilization, expanded mechanisms for tenant rights law enforcement, and just cause eviction legislation

 • Supported statewide gun violence prevention legislation, including the introduction of a waiting period for purchasing firearms as well as the removal of special civil liability immunity for the firearm industry